Revised May 17, 2018; revised December 18, 2018

 - We “add to” our rebirth process when we do “san“.
 The Pali word for “doing” is “khāra” (Sinhala word is “kāra” or කාර).
 That is the origin of the word “sankhāra” (“san” + “khāra“); the Sinhala word is sankāra or සංකාර).

 6. From Paticca Samuppāda, all sufferings start with, “avijjā paccayā sankhāra“.
-Thus, when one gets rid of avijjā completely (at the Arahant stage), all sankhāra are stopped and one attains Nibbāna.
+Thus, when one gets rid of avijjā completely, all sankhāra are stopped and one attains Nibbāna.
+That is accomplished at the Arahant stage.

 - From the Manasikāra Sutta (AN 11.8): “‘etaṃ santaṃ etaṃ paṇītaṃ, yadidaṃ sabbasaṅkhārasamatho sabbūpadhipaṭinissaggo taṇhākkhayo virāgo nirodho nibbānan’ti.“